 County Superintendent of Schools

-County Superintendent Dr. Deneen Guss was sworn in as the Monterey County Superintendent of Schools in January 2019 and is serving in her first term of office.
-Superintendent Guss continually supports Monterey County’s 24 local school districts, eight charter schools, and the over 75,000 students they serve.
+Dr. Deneen Guss was sworn in as the Monterey County Superintendent of Schools in January 2019 for her first term and began her second term of office in January 2023.
+Deneen continually supports Monterey County’s 24 local school districts, eight charter schools, and the over 68,000 students they serve.

 With a lens on community and equity, Superintendent Dr. Deneen Guss is focused on strengthening community engagement and improving educational outcomes for Monterey County’s youth.